ismailsemihsenturk/ismailsemihsenturk/README.md

   I'm a Junior Full Stack Devoloper and a Junior Blockchain Devoloper.
  - 🔭 Currently i have a couple ideas and ı am working on them but ı am always open for new ideas.
- - 🌱 I'm currently studying MIS on the Anatolian University.
+ - 🌱 I'm currently studying MIS on the Anadolu University.
 And  ı'm constantly learning about ML and Blockchain technologies at my free times.
  - 🧑‍💻 I’m looking to collaborate on open source projects.
  - 📫 You can reach me from: https://www.linkedin.com/in/ismailsemihsenturk/.